findkit/findkit/packages/docs/docs/ui/custom-router-data.md

 # Custom Router Data

-When building custom user interfaces for `filter`, `sort` or any other [search params](/ui/api/params) you update dynamically via `updateParams` or `updateGroups` it is paramount that the UI is state is saved to the URL: When user clicks on a search result and decides to come back the UI state and search params should be restored to what they were.
+When building custom user interfaces for [`filter`](/ui/filtering/), [`sort`](/ui/api/params#sort) or any other Search Params] you update dynamically via `updateParams` or `updateGroups` it is paramount that the UI is state is saved to the URL: When user clicks on a search result and decides to come back the UI state and search params should be restored to what they were.

 Implementing this manually is tedious and hard to get right which is why FindkitUI provides [`.setCustomRouterData()`](/ui/api/#setCustomRouterData)